1EdTech/openbadges-specification/profiles/trustedcredential/v1p0/certification.md

 6. **Demonstrate applicable recommended and optional metadata processing.**

-   Demonstrate that applicable TrustEd Credential Profile metadata required for receiver certification is processed and preserved when present.
+   Demonstrate that applicable TrustEd Credential Profile metadata required for verifier certification is processed and preserved when present.

 7. **Demonstrate multiple-value support.**